Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The Chinese Great Green Wall and the one in Africa with the same name are examples of large-scale afforestation projects.
 An estimated 100 billion trees is being targeted to be planted by 2050 over a land area the size of Spain in the Gobi Desert, sequestering carbon (you can do the maths here) and also reducing desertification and land degredation - China's biggest biological threat. *The broader implications of afforestation may be a good idea to place in essay conclusions for 16-markers.*

-Of course, ensuring that the land does not become deforested in the first place, perhaps though leglislation or policing against farmer
+Of course, ensuring that the land does not become deforested in the first place, perhaps though leglislation or policing against farmers and miners can be argued to be a more effective management strategy as this preserves the natural ecosystem.
+Or, legal but managed logging of areas that ensure that monocultures are avoided whilst preserving the biodiversity through the replanting of diverse trees may also be a better strategy.

 [Sources and more examples](https://www.climateimpact.com/explore-projects/nature-based-solutions-projects/afforestation/)